 I write lists on a whiteboard by my desk, in my planner or bullet journal, on sticky notes (real ones and that wonderful app on my computer), and pretty much anywhere I consistently look throughout the week.
 I once reminded myself of a quiz due date by placing a sticky note on a jar of Nutella.

 Organization for the inherently unorganized person can be tricky to kick off, but not entirely impossible.
 Take some time to learn about yourself.
 Don’t be afraid to try methods that may not ultimately pan out.
 It’s all about trial and error.

 Lauren is a senior in college studying English with a focus on creative writing.
 She has experience writing, critiquing, and editing fiction, scripts, nonfiction, and poetry as well as formal writing.
 She also works as a freelance writer and editor and creates content and maintains an Instagram account showcasing local businesses and hot spots around her city.
 Science fiction is her passion and she believes coffee is better with obscene amounts of cream.

-You can contact follow her on Instagram @laurenaliceink.
+You can contact her at LaurenAliceInk.com and follow her on Instagram @laurenaliceink.

 Want a simpler life?